Pages

 I also used some acrylic paint pens and a little colored pencil, so it's a mixed media piece.

-I framed it using a Lawn Fawn frame die, which I used a gold metallic gel pen to accent the inset in the frame.
+I framed it using an Avery Elle frame die, which I used a gold metallic gel pen to accent the inset in the frame.
 The designer paper is DCWV and the card base and frame are SU.
 The Wild Rose Studio sentiment was stamped, heat-embossed and cut with an Avery Elle die.

 I did not use a sketch for this one.